saucelabs-training/demo-java/CONTRIBUTING.md

 ## FAQs

-### Examples

-**examples** are a way to show off some feature in Sauce Labs.
-Every time we add an example, please be sure to add it to the main [README table of contents](README.md).

-### Single Best Practice Directory
+### How do you define "Best Practice"?

 With the evolution of Sauce, a true Best Practice is not only Selenium automation.
-A true Best Practice shows customers how to utilize all of the tools (Selenium, Appium, Visual, Performance, API...) that Sauce has to offer in a cohesive framework and test strategy.
+A true Best Practice shows customers how to utilize all of the tools (Selenium, Appium, Visual, Performance, API...) that Sauce Labs has to offer in a cohesive framework and test strategy.

-### Code Separation
+### Why distinguish between "examples" and "best practices"?

 The key ideas behind this organization are visibility and re-usability for the clients and the team.
 A mature customer may need